-- 98. The Rules Committee is charged with and makes recommendations to the House on- - (a) the making of Rules concerning the business of the House and its committees; - (b) the internal arrangements, proceedings and procedures of the House and its committees; and - (c) any other matter referred to the Rules Committee by the Speaker or by resolution of the House.
+- 98. The Rules Committee is charged with and makes recommendations to the House on- - (a) the making of rules concerning the business of the House and its committees; - (b) the internal arrangements, proceedings and procedures of the House and its committees; and - (c) any other matter referred to the Rules Committee by the Speaker or by resolution of the House.

-[See section 116 of the Constitution of the Republic of South Africa, 1996]
+[See section 116 of the Constitution.]